 killed.
 He didn’t exercise power over his enemies, and He even allowed Himself to be tragically killed by

-crucifixion.
-This could not be Messiah, so they say.
+so they say.
 These are some of the difficulties that present

 themselves to us.
 Yet, through all that, he prevailed.
-He told John’s disciples “The poor have the gospel
+He told John’s disciples

-In spite of almost 2000 years of enemies, the church still is here.
+much of the miraculous in the poor man’s gospel as in the dead man’s resurrection.”(3) In spite of almost 2000 years of enemies, the church still is here.
 I know it is mixed; many false churches, many heresies, but there is still a remnant.
 It is struggling, but walking with Jesus Christ.
-Remember He told us “And upon
+Remember He told us

 this rock I will build my church; and the gates of hell shall not prevail against it.”
 (Matthew16:18b)